-- work requiring entry into enclosed spaces such as ducts, tanks, boilers or similar voids; - work on asbestos or involving the repair, removal or disposal of asbestos materials; - work on main electrical switching or high amperage equipment.
-Work involving Gas supplies; - entry into pits, sumps, trenches, etc. over two metres in depth; - extended work in chemical storage rooms; - working on fragile roofs, sloping/pitched roofs or on flat roofs where the work is within one metre of an unprotected edge even though safe working methods are adopted (Working at Height Regulations to Apply); - other such work as may be determined by the Executive Director of Estates and Facilities;

-· major felling of trees.
+• work on main electrical switching or high amperage equipment;

+work involving Gas supplies;

+- entry into pits, sumps, trenches, etc. over two metres in depth; - extended work in chemical storage rooms; - working on fragile roofs, sloping/pitched roofs or on flat roofs where the work is within one metre of an unprotected edge even though safe working methods are adopted (Working at Height Regulations to Apply); - other such work as may be determined by the Executive Director of Estates and Facilities; - major felling of trees.